alecdotninja/rails_admin_redactor/README.md

         # Optional
         # The options to be passed to redactor when initializing the editor
-        # (see http://imperavi.com/redactor/docs/settings for more options)
+        # (see http://imperavi.com/redactor/docs/settings for available options).
         # The default is...
         options { {} }
       end